ajreynol/rexec_cvc4/README.md

 line arguments (`-lbranch`, `-lcommit`, `-lnomod`, `-lsync`) to the server script.
 Thus, in all cases, the server script knows which case we are in.
 The above policy aims to do as little work as possible while maintaining assurance that the code is syncronized.
-In five of the eight cases above, the server does its best effort to syncronize by forcing a rebase `r` or branch `b` but in two such cases, syncronization is known to be wrong (cases 3 and 4) and the server script aborts.
+In five of the eight cases above, the server does its best effort to syncronize by forcing a rebase `-r` or branch `-b` but in two such cases, syncronization is known to be wrong (cases 3 and 4) and the server script aborts.
 In one case, syncronization is unknown by the remote machine, and a warning is given instead (case 2).